-Energy companies lead US stocks higher as oil prices rebound
+Tech companies, banks pull US stocks lower; Oil up

-Energy companies led U.S. stocks broadly higher in early trading Wednesday, wiping out some of the market’s losses from a day earlier.
-Energy stocks are benefiting from a pickup in crude oil prices, which have fallen sharply in recent weeks on concerns of rising supplies.
-Industrial companies and banks were also climbing.
+U.S. stocks have turned lower in morning trading, erasing a modest early rally and extending the market’s losses from a day earlier.
+Technology stocks and banks were taking some of the heaviest losses, outweighing gains in industrial companies and other sectors.
+Energy stocks gave up an early gain even as crude oil prices, which have fallen sharply in recent weeks on concerns of rising supplies, headed higher.

 Most Read Business Stories